chirigarikku/vue-js-on-submit-bug/readme.md

 ![preview](preview.gif)

 ### Note
 Hello, I wrote this while being awake for around 18 hours (because Vue suddenly caused an *itch*).
-That said, I did a lot of patterns which I did not understand yet.
+That said, I did a lot of patterns which I did not understand.

 Feel free to point them out.